 Also, you may want to check out these videos that I’ve hand-picked to show you how to crochet the chain stitch in action.

 Before you go, make sure to sign up for the email list if you haven’t already.
 I’m always working on new tutorials, crochet helps, and neat projects and patterns for you.
 Being part of the email list means you’ll stay informed about what’s going on here.
-Plus, when you sign up you’ll get access to my resource library with goodies that I only publish there.
+Plus, by signing up you’ll get my master list of ideas as a bonus:

 Oh, and don’t forget to pin this for later!